IntelLabs/VectorSearchDatasets/wit/README.md

 # wit-512-1M Dataset Generator

-This repository provides code to generate base query (test and learn sets) embeddings for similarity search benchmarking and evaluation on high-dimensional vectors.
+This repository provides code to generate base and query (test and learn sets) embeddings for similarity search benchmarking and evaluation on high-dimensional vectors.
 The dataset is designed to benchmark similarity search methods under scenarios with out-of-distribution (OOD) queries stemming from a text-to-image application [[1]](#1).

 The WIT dataset[[2]](#2) is a multimodal multilingual dataset that contains 37 million rich image-text examples extracted from Wikipedia pages.
 For each example in the first million training images (downloaded from [here](https://storage.cloud.google.com/wikimedia-image-caption-public/image_data_train.tar)), we take the image and encode it using the multimodal OpenAI CLIP-ViT-B32 model [[3]](#3) to generate a database vector.
 We create the query set using the first 20K text descriptions in one of the provided test sets (concatenating the Reference and Attribution description fields) and generating the corresponding embeddings using CLIPViT-B32-multilingual-v1 [[4]](#4).
 The use of CLIP-ViT-B32 for images and multi-lingual CLIP-ViT-B32-multilingual-v1 for text follows the protocol suggested [here]( https://huggingface.co/sentence-transformers/clip-ViT-B-32-multilingual-v1).
 Finally, for each query, we compute the 100 ground truth nearest neighbors using maximum inner product.